robertxa/Th-Config-Xav/Template_cave/README.rst

 3. Cave_tmp-atlas.thconfig: this is a template for a thconfig file to generate a plan-view atlas (note the upper case for the first letter; it helps a lot with completion in the terminal...)

 4. cave_tmp_tot.th: this is a .th file that merge data files (stored here in the folder th/) and drawing files (stored here in the folder th2/)

+5. cave-maps-extended.th : This file is an example of how to define managed maps to choose what to export in the thconfig file.
+See the thconfig file to see how to call them.

+6. cave-maps-plan.th : This file is an example of how to define managed maps to choose what to export in the thconfig file.
+See the thconfig file to see how to call them.

 Three folders are also present: